mozilla/glean/docs/user/user/adding-glean-to-your-project/index.md

 3. Ensure that telemetry coming from automated testing or continuous integration is either not sent to the telemetry server or [tagged with the `automation` tag using the `sourceTag` feature](../../reference/debug/sourceTags.md).

-4. At least one week before releasing your product, [enable your product's application id and metrics](./enable-glean-dictionary.md) to be indexed by the [Glean Dictionary](https://dictionary.telemetry.mozilla.org).
+4. At least one week before releasing your product, [enable your product's application id and metrics](./enable-data-ingestion.md) to be ingested by the data platform (and, as a consequence, indexed by the [Glean Dictionary]).

 > **Important consideration for libraries:** For libraries that are adding Glean, you will need to indicate which _applications_ use the library as a dependency so that the library metrics get correctly indexed and added to the products that consume the library.
 If the library is added to a new product later, then it is necessary to file a new [bug][dataeng-bug] to add it as a dependency to that product in order for the library metrics to be collected along with the data from the new product.